 According to EPA data, US natural gas producers have reduced methane emissions by 17 percent since 1990 (even as production grew some 37 percent over the same period).
 That strong record of achievement has allowed the United States to reduce its greenhouse gas emissions and achieve major improvements to air quality, while meeting our energy security needs.
 But we know that more can be done.

 ONE Future is focused on demonstrating an innovative, performance-based approach to the management of methane emissions directed toward a concrete goal: by 2025 ONE Future members will achieve an average rate of methane emissions across the entire natural gas value chain that is one percent or less of total natural gas produced and delivered.
+Although the coalition has achieved this goal, our next focus will be on growing the membership in the coalition, and helping other companies achieve the same goal.

 Why did we pick the one percent target?